mnelson4/printmyblog/readme.txt

 Once the eBook has been generated, you can read it from your computer (here's instructions on how to [read ePubs](https://www.wikihow.com/Open-EPUB-Files) and [MOBI files](https://www.howtogeek.com/360419/what-is-a-mobi-file/)), or a phone or tablet.

+*Pro Print for ePub files is still in the works.*

 = Some images aren't appearing =

 Print My Blog can work too fast for some webservers, meaning the webservers refuse to load all the content, most noticeably some images.